Doctors don't know exactly what causes lupus. They think genetics, hormones, and your environment may be involved.

 If you’re going through a hard time, or need more ideas to tame your stress, consider talking with a counselor.
 Even a few sessions can make a difference.

 Although we know the things that are linked to lupus, it’s important to remember that researchers have not been able to prove that they directly cause the disease.

-Just because your brother or sister has lupus, or you’ve had herpes zoster virus, that doesn’t mean you’ll get lupus, too.
+Just because your brother or sister has lupus, or you’ve had shingles, doesn’t mean you’ll get lupus, too.
 If you're concerned about your risk, or have already noticed symptoms, talk to your doctor.